jmlacasa/backtesting_finance/README.md

 ### Prerequisites

 - **Python**: The project is built using Python.
 If you don't have Python installed, download and install it from [python.org](https://www.python.org/downloads/).
-Ensure you have Python 3.6 or later.

 - **CSV with Ticker Data**: You need a CSV file containing ticker data for backtesting.
 Place this file in the `backtest_data` folder within the project directory.